demisto/content/Packs/TrendMicroVisionOne/Integrations/TrendMicroVisionOne/TrendMicroVisionOne_description.md

 ***
 Trend Micro Vision One is a purpose-built threat defense platform that provides added value and new benefits beyond XDR solutions, allowing you to see more and respond faster.
 Providing deep and broad extended detection and response (XDR) capabilities that collect and automatically correlate data across multiple security layers—email, endpoints, servers, cloud workloads, and networks—Trend Micro Vision One prevents the majority of attacks with automated protection.

-## Obtaining Vision One API Credentials
+## Obtaining Trend Micro Vision One API Credentials
 Configuring the Trend Micro Vision One integration requires API credentials generated in Trend Micro Vision One.
 It is recommended that a new role be created with just the permissions required for this integration.
 You can create a new role for this integration by following these steps in Trend Micro Vision One.

 1. Navigate to **Administration** > **User Roles**